Rock Radio Heaven (K)

 Died: November 1, 2004, Temple, Tex.

-Stations: CKLW Windsor, Ont., WJBK Detroit, WTAC, WTRX Flint, Mich.
+Stations: CKLW Windsor, Ontario, WJBK Detroit, WTAC, WTRX Flint, Michigan

 Also known as: His real name was Richard Knight.
 Known as "Jack the Bellboy" on WJBK.